Engines

 The -17E/G engine is equipped with one 28 volt, low energy ignition unit and one 28 volt high energy unit that improves ground starts in cold weather and air starts using alternate fuel.
 The main ignition system produces an electrical arc which ignites the atomized fuel-air mixture in the fourth and fifth combustion chambers.
 The remaining eight combustion chambers are ignited through the crossfire tubes.
 Pressing the ignition button causes the spark plugs to discharge, igniting the fuel-air mixture as the throttle is moved from OFF to IDLE during engine start.
 The spark plugs only fire while the spring-loaded ignition button is held.

-Afterburner Ingition System
+Afterburner Ignition System

 The afterburner ignition system consists of the torch igniter, a spark plug and an afterburner ignition switch.
 When the throttle is moved into the afterburner detent, the afterburner ignition switch closes, and the spark plug supplies a continuous arc.
 Ignition and torch igniter fuel flow are maintained until the throttle is removed from the afterburner detent.